1. What is THOR?

 The THOR Package includes the following files and directories:

-THOR Binaries - thor.exe for 32-bit and thor64.exe for 64-bit systems
+thor.exe and thor64.exe, for 32-bit and 64-bit systems respectively

-Configuration Files in "./config" subfolder (directory-excludes.cfg, sigma.yml, false_positive_filters.cfg)
+In subfolder ./config - (directory-excludes.cfg, sigma.yml, false_positive_filters.cfg)

-Main Signature Database of THOR (./signatures/)
+Main Signature Database

-Custom Signatures and Threat Intel IOCs (./custom-signatures/)
+Custom Signatures and Threat Intel IOCs